Are other walk-in manufacturers using extruded polystyrene?

 - Whether the insulation is hydrophobic (water resistant).

-- Amount of condensation (water) on the insulation, which will lead to ice build-up.
+- Amount of condensation (water) on the insulation, which will lead to ice build-up inside the insulation.

-- Whether the insulation has deviations and voids throughout.
+- Whether the insulation has different density in the panel and voids throughout.

 Here is where the difference in extruded polystyrene insulation (XPS) and polyurethane insulation (foam-in-place) becomes very important.
 XPS insulation is designed not to develop deviations within the insulation.
 It is hydrophobic, meaning it will not collect condensation or become water logged with ice build-up over time.
 Most importantly, XPS is proven to retain three times larger R-value ratings than foam-in-place insulation after a 5-year period.
 This means that although foam and XPS both display high R-values on the day of install, XPS will keep your walk in three times cooler after five years on the job.
 The chart below will help to illustrate the value of XPS: